GreptimeTeam/docs/docs/nightly/en/user-guide/clients/http-api.md

   "execution_time_ms": 7
 }
 ```

+The response contains the following fields:

+- `output`: The execution result.
+  - `records`: The query result.
+    - `schema`: The schema of the result, including the schema of each column.
+    - `rows`: The rows of the query result, where each row is an array containing the corresponding values of the columns in the schema.
+- `execution_time_ms`: The execution time of the statement in milliseconds.

 For more information about making SQL requests using the HTTP API, please refer to the [API documentation](/reference/sql/http-api.md).